 - Third year (and subsequent years): Meet with thesis committee once a year until the thesis defense.
 All Pharmacology Graduate students are expected to attend the Pharmacology seminar series and present their work yearly at Research-in-Progress meetings to the Department.

 - Teaching is an integral part of the Ph.D. program, providing important experience for all students, not just those who plan academic careers.
-To fulfill their teaching requirement, most students serve as Teaching Assistants (during their second or third year) in two courses in the Department of Pharmacology or in any other department that is part of the Biological and Biomedical Sciences (BBS) Program.
+To fulfill their teaching requirement, most students serve as Teaching Assistants (during their second or third year, after passing the qualifying exam) in two courses in the Department of Pharmacology or in any other department that is part of the Biological and Biomedical Sciences (BBS) Program.
 Fulfillment of this requirement usually occurs by the end of the third.
 Students submit two courses/semester they prefer to TA to the registrar by June 15 of each calendar year.
 The DGS will attempt to assign the preferred course to each TA.